Naereen/web-sphinx/transifex.en.rst

 My profile
 ^^^^^^^^^^
- Enfin, l'image suivante montre mon profil, qui permet d'apprendre And this last screenshot shows my (private) profile, which show for example that I translated about 7918 words on the French part of the translation project of *bitbucket.org* !
+ And this last screenshot shows my (private) profile, which show for example that I translated about 11000 words on the French part of the translation project of *bitbucket.org* !
- (this figure is probably out-dated, I wrote this paragraph the 8th April)
+ (this figure is probably out-dated, I wrote this paragraph the 4th October)

- So, this allow to compute that I translated about **84.6 %** of the **9359** words of the project. (again, this figure might be out-dated)
+ So, this allow to compute that I translated about **94.6 %** of the **12268** words of the project. (again, this figure might be out-dated)

 .. image:: .transifex_profileNaereen.png